shuidi-fed/vapperjs.org/docs/data-prefetching.md

   // Create store instance
   const store = createStore()

+  // Create a root component
+  const app = {
+    router,
+    store,
-  ctx.replaceState(store) // This is necessary, vapper will use it to mix data(from server to client).
+    // This is necessary, it is for vue-meta

-  // ...

-  // return
-  return { app, router, store }
+    head: {},
+    render: h => h(App)
   }

+  // return the root component
+  return app
+}
 ```

-Please pay special attention to the `ctx.replaceState(store)` in the code above, this is necessary, `vapper` will use it to mix data(from server to client).

 ### Data prefetch - dispatch